beckgael/Mean-Shift-LSH/README.md

 [logo]: http://img11.hostingpics.net/pics/393309flower.png

-## Contribution
+## Maintenance
-Please feel free te report any issue or tips in order to improve this algorithm
+Please feel free to report any bugs, recommendations or requests to beck.gael@gmail.com to improve this algorithm.